damnlie/hypernode.github.io/_posts/2014-02-12-using-mysql-on-hypernode.md

     * can create your own databases;
     * create users;
     * define views and triggers.
+* If you want to use a GUI to work on your database we recommend using a local GUI (HeidiSQL) instead of an online GUI (PHPMyAdmin).

 ## How to connect to MySQL